In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Prep and cook the onion

 In a large sauce pot, warm 1 to 2 tablespoons oil until hot but not smoking.
 Add the onion and cook, stirring occasionally, until softened, 4-5 minutes.
-Meanwhile, prepare the beans and broccoli leaves.
+Meanwhile, prepare the beans.

 2

-Prep and cook the beans and broccoli leaves; start the soup
+Prep and cook the beans; start the soup

 To the pot with the onion, add 4 cups [8 cups] water and the vegetable broth concentrate and bring to a boil.
 Add the orzo and cook until almost tender, 5 to 7 minutes.
-Add the beans and broccoli leaves and cook until the beans are heated through and the broccoli leaves are tender, 1 to 2 minutes.
+Add 1 cup [2 cups] beans and cook until the beans are heated through, 1 to 2 minutes.
 Meanwhile, prepare the remaining ingredients.

 3